 ff_byte is a byte equal to 0xFF.

-Slice layer RBSP semantics
+Tile group layer RBSP semantics

-The slice layer RBSP consists of a slice header and slice data.
+The tile group layer RBSP consists of a tile group header and tile group data.

 cabac_zero_word is a byte-aligned sequence of two bytes equal to 0x0000.

 Let NumBytesInVclNalUnits be the sum of the values of NumBytesInNalUnit for all VCL NAL units of a coded picture.